yinfuyuan/php-enum/README.md

 # Overview

-Reading this document assumes that you already know the basics of enumeration.
-If not, consult the documentation first.
+As you read this document, assume that you already understand the basic concepts of enumerations.
+Otherwise you might be confused by parts of the document.

-Enums can be used in every project, but they are defined and used in different ways.
-In PHP, most enums exist as either constants or static variables.
+Enumerations maybe used in every project, and in PHP they are usually replaced by a set of constants or static variables.
+But in complex situations where there are combinations or associations between attributes, using enumerations can significantly reduce development and maintenance costs.

-PHP has provided us with enumeration classes through the SPL class library, but unfortunately it needs to be installed in an extended way and the methods provided are limited.
+PHP official by SPL class library has provided us enumeration class [SplEnum](https://www.php.net/manual/en/class.splenum.php) , but first you need to install it in the form of extension, secondly it usually need to encapsulation to good use.

-As a result, developers provide many excellent enumeration libraries, but many times the enumeration values we need are not single, so this library provides support for multiple enumeration values.
+This enum class by reference [JAVA Enum](https://docs.oracle.com/javase/8/docs/api/java/lang/Enum.html) , which implements a simple and easy to use but powerful enum class library.

 ## Install